JKornev/q3net/README.md

 # gracefully destroy connection object
 connection.terminate()
 ```
 Keep in mind when you create a `q3net.connection` object it internally creates a separated worker thread.
-Therefore to avoid app freezes you need to terminate each `q3net.connection` object by calling method `q3net.connection.terminate()` in the end.
+Therefore to avoid app freezes and thread leaks you need to terminate each `q3net.connection` object by calling method `q3net.connection.terminate()` in the end.

 Another example shows handling connection events
 ```python